greenelab/deep-review/sections/06_discussion.md

 is equivalent to a recall of 100% for FPR greater than 0.33%.
 In other words, the auROC would be 0.9967, but the classifier would be useless for targeted validation.
 It is not unusual to obtain a chromosome-wide auROC greater than 0.99 for TF binding predictions but a recall of 0% at 10% FDR.
+Consequently, practitioners must select the metric most tailored to their subsequent use case to use these methods most effectively.

 #### Formulation of classification labels